 More specifically, developers work directly with the client to figure out what they want, then lead a team to implement the design while keeping in contact with their clients throughout the life cycle of the project.

 To do this, developers need a working knowledge of the software to be able to balance what the client wants with what the software can actually provide.
 They also need to have great attention to detail to ensure the project is running smoothly.

-Software engineers, on the other hand, are the ones who actually build the software.
-As such, they are much more hands-on during the development process, working to apply engineering principles to the creation of the product.
+Software engineers, on the other hand, are the ones who actually build the software systems.
+As such, they are much more hands-on during the development process, working to apply engineering principles to the creation and testing of the product.